Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Treatment Effects Model

 In this section we formally define the treatment effects model and the parameters of interest.
 Recall that $\D \in \{0, 1, \ldots, \T\}$ indicates treatment status, $\{Y(\t)\}_{\t \in \NTbar}$ are the (latent) potential outcomes, and $Y(\t)$ is only observed for units with $\D = \t$; that is, $Y = \sum_{\t \in \NTbar} Y(\t)$.
 The building blocks of many general estimands are the averages

-In the binary case, the average treatment effect is given by $\mu_1 - \mu_0$, whereas the treatment on the treated is $\mu_{1,1} - \mu_{0,1}$.
-Having a multivalued treatment allows for a much larger range of interesting estimands.
-To fix ideas, we keep as running examples two leading cases from the literature.
+In the binary case, the average treatment effect is $\mu_1 - \mu_0$ and the treatment on the treated is $\mu_{1,1} - \mu_{0,1}$.
+A multivalued treatment allows for a large range of interesting estimands.
+To fix ideas, we keep as running examples two leading cases.
 First, the so-called dose-response function: the $(\T + 1)$-vector $\drf = (\mu_0, \mu_1, \ldots, \mu_\T)'$.
 Second, define $\tot$ as the $\T$-vector with element $\t$ given by $\mu_{\t,\t} - \mu_{0,\t}$.
 This gives the effect of each treatment relative to the baseline $\t=0$, only for those who received that treatment.
-These vectors are by no means the only interesting estimands constructed from $\mut$ and $\mutt$; many others are discussed by \citeasnoun{Lechner2001_chapter}, \citeasnoun{Heckman-Vytlacil_2007a_Handbook}, and others.
+These are by no means the only interesting estimands constructed from $\mut$ and $\mutt$; many others are given by \citeasnoun{Lechner2001_chapter}, \citeasnoun{Heckman-Vytlacil_2007a_Handbook}, and others.

 The following two conditions are sufficient to identify $\mut$ and $\mutt$. \begin{assumption}[Identification] \ For all $\t \in \NTbar$ and almost surely $X$, $P_n$ obeys: \begin{enumerate}[label=(\alph{*}), ref=\ref{ignorability}(\alph{*})]